-Serving as a Director 2nd year Number of meetings attended per year
+Serving as a Director 2nd year

+Number of meetings attended per year

-Board of Directors 100% (12/12 times) Compensation Committee 100% (6/6 times)
+Board of Directors 100% (12/12 times) Officer, President and CEO (Current position) Compensation Committee 100% (6/6 times)

 Mr. SASAYAMA Shinichi has experience mainly in operations related to corporate planning, electric power and DX.
 In recent years, he has promoted the Group's new challenges, including the formulation of the Group's management vision (Compass 2030), efforts to strengthen the energy trading business, and the development of the renewable energy business.
 Mr. SASAYAMA was elected as Director, as he currently served as Representative Corporate Executive Officer and President, leading the entire company toward the realization of the FY2023-2025 mid-term management plan.